 - Respiratory exudates in cases of lung infections with hospital bronchoscopes or using breathing equipment (aspirates sealed sterile container, preferably polypropylene to prevent breakage during transportation to the laboratory).

-- Exudates skin infectious lesions (sterile swab Dacron / rayon shank aluminum or plastic impregnated with the lesion, or aspirate the lesion dispensing a preferably sterile tube sealing, polypropylene to prevent breakage during transportation to the laboratory ).
+- Exudates skin infectious lesions (sterile swab Dacron / rayon shank aluminium or plastic impregnated with the lesion, or aspirate the lesion dispensing a preferably sterile tube sealing, polypropylene to prevent breakage during transportation to the laboratory).

 Fluid sample volume